makkhay/daug-app/README.md

 ## Functionality
 - Daug is a fully functioning Social Network app
 - Users can Sign up & Log into the app
-- Users can create a new Posts
+- Users can create new Posts
 - Users can like and comments on Posts
 - Users can follow each other
+- Users can edit their profile

 ## Demo and Screenshots